• Fact Checked

 Like keto, two other dietary patterns consistently show benefits for PCOS are the Mediterranean diet and the DASH diet.

 The Mediterranean approach emphasizes vegetables, fruits, whole grains, legumes, olive oil, fish, and modest amounts of poultry and dairy.
-It's naturally anti-inflammatory and also naturally delicious, full of colorful salads drizzled with olive oil, grilled fish with herbs, and plenty of fresh vegetables.
+It's naturally anti-inflammatory and also naturally delicious, full of colorful salads drizzled with olive oil, grilled fish with herbs, and plenty of fresh vegetables6.

 The DASH diet (aka Dietary Approaches to Stop Hypertension) is similar but was originally designed for heart health and managing blood pressure.
-Both patterns naturally reduce processed foods and added sugars while providing plenty of the nutrients your body craves.
+Both patterns naturally reduce processed foods and added sugars while providing plenty of the nutrients your body craves7.

 Consider working with a nutritionist, dietitian, or healthcare provider who specializes in PCOS to create a personalized plan.
 What works wonders for one person might not click for another, and that's okay!